 - Craigslist and Local

 The big question you need to ask yourself before you explore other sales channels is whether or not you even should explore other sales channels.
 The alternative is, of course, focusing strictly on Amazon.
-Mike and I had an interesting debate on the podcast last year about this very topic, Should You Go All in on Amazon or Not?
+Mike and I had an interesting debate on the podcast about this very topic, Should You Go All-in on Amazon or Not?